fartinmartin/extendscript-ui/README.md

 ### Usage

-Be sure to use `.jsx` files for JSX syntax highlighting.
+Be sure to use `.tsx` files for JSX syntax highlighting.
 Import `jsx` to satisfy TypeScript and for code completion:

 <!-- prettier-ignore -->
 ```jsx